 And at night:

-- Live music and excellent food in some of Ireland’s best pubs and restaurants,
+- Live traditional music in some of Ireland’s best pubs.

 Day 1: We’re off !

-Meet at Grand Canal Hotel 08.10am or The Westbury Hotel 08.30am in Dublin and head for the west of Ireland
+Meet at Grand Canal Hotel 08.10am or in Dublin and head for the west of Ireland

-- Head West Through counties Meath, Longford, Roscommon, Longford and Mayo, crossing the River Shannon into Connacht.
+- Head west, through counties Meath, Westmeath, Longford, Roscommon, Longford and Mayo, crossing the River Shannon into Connacht.

 Overnight in The Abbeyglen Castle Hotel, Connemara